jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/8 - Sandbox.md

 That's why today, we protect every individual's technological evolution as a sacred right and teach it as an absolute obligation.

 Harnessing technological evolution seems simple to us now, but it took a big change to get here.
 Galileo taught us science over mythology, Jefferson freedom over servitude, and Darwin evolution over creationism; this book teaches us techvolution over ideology.
 The pathway to healthy economics is democratized technological solutions that let everyone find their niche.
 We judge our success by measuring the health of our technological ecosystem's checks and balances as biologists do with the natural world.
-Politics is good when it ensures everyone can freely access the tools they need or want to experiment with.
+Politics is good when it ensures everyone can freely access the tools they need.

 Because of techvolution, today, we no longer have ideologies that encourage extremes and excess.
 Instead, we practice techvolution that promotes moderation and problem-solving.